kanav89/MyProjects/README.md

 # Welcome to my Github!
 I am a sophomore studying computer science.
-I am continuoulsy working on new projects and trying to imporve the existing ones.
+I am continuoulsy working on new projects and trying to improve the existing ones.

  MyProjects